 What Is a Reverse Stock Split?

-Definition of a Reverse Stock Split and Why Reverse Stock Splits Are Used
+Definition & Examples of a Reverse Stock Split

-In order to avoid the embarrassment and practical disadvantages of being delisted, the Board of Directors of a corporation may declare a reverse stock split for the sole purpose of increasing the nominally quoted market value of its shares.
-The move has no real economic consequences and, in theory, is neither good nor bad for stockholders in and of itself.
+In order to avoid the embarrassment and practical disadvantages of being delisted from an exchange, the board of directors of a corporation may declare a reverse stock split to increase the quoted market value of its shares.